Special Educational Needs and Disabilities (SEND) Local Offer

 The staff at our school are dedicated to encouraging all children, regardless of their Special Educational Need and/or Disability (SEND), to make the best possible progress while they are in our care.
-Our school motto is “Do your best, Try your best and Be your best.”
+Our vision:

 OFSTED 2015 – ‘Disabled pupils and those who have special educational needs make good or outstanding progress because the school meets their needs completely, as do pupils who speak English as an additional language.
 Parents of pupils with complex needs spoke highly of the progress their children make.’

 How does the school know if children need extra support?

 When children have identified SEND before they start at Thurton CE Primary, we will liaise with the people who already know them and use information already available to identify what the child’s needs are and how best to support them – this could be the nursery school that a child has attended prior to joining reception or a primary school that they are transferring from.

-If you tell us that you think your child has a SEND, we will discuss this with you and agree on how to proceed.
+If you tell us that you think your child has SEND, we will discuss this with you and agree on how to proceed.
 We will then share what we discover with you, what the next steps will be at school and how you can best help your child at home.

 The identification of SEND may also arise as a result of classroom observations made by teaching staff or teaching assistants or from the tracking of children’s progress.
 If our staff think that your child has a SEN this may be because they are not making the same progress as other children; this may be evident through their work, behaviour or social skills.
 We will observe them, assess their understanding of what we are doing in school and use a variety of strategies to find out what could be causing the difficulty.
-Should we require further help, we will contact the Cluster SENCo initially to look for support, but then seek consultation with the Educational Psychologist, Parent Support Advisor, or other external agencies where relevant.
+Where relevant, we will refer to outside agencies to support us in identifying and supporting the child’s needs.